Nitrocellulose: Nitrate film fires

 Disastrous fires related to celluloid or "nitrate film" became regular occurrences in the motion picture industry throughout the silent era and for many years after the arrival of sound film.
 Projector fires and spontaneous combustion of nitrate footage stored in studio vaults and in other structures were often blamed during the early to mid 20th century for destroying or heavily damaging cinemas, inflicting many serious injuries and deaths, and for reducing to ashes the master negatives and original prints of tens of thousands of screen titles, turning many of them into lost films.
-Even on the occasions when nitrate stock did not start a devastating blaze, once flames from other sources spread to large nearby film collections, the resulting combustion greatly intensified the fires and substantially increased the scope of their damage.
+Even when nitrate stock did not start the blaze, flames from other sources spread to large nearby film collections, producing intense and highly destructive fires.

-During the year 1914—the same year that Goodwin Film was awarded $5,000,000 from Kodak for patent infringement—nitrate film fires incinerated a significant portion of the United States' early cinematic history.
+In 1914—the same year that Goodwin Film was awarded $5,000,000 from Kodak for patent infringement—nitrate film fires incinerated a significant portion of the United States' early cinematic history.
 In that year alone, five very destructive fires occurred at four major studios and a film-processing plant.
 Millions of feet of film burned on March 19 at the Eclair Moving Picture Company in Fort Lee, New Jersey.
-Later that same month, many more reels and film cans of negatives and prints also burned at Edison Studios in New York City, in the Bronx; then again, on May 13, a fire at Universal Pictures' Colonial Hall "film factory" in Manhattan consumed another extensive collection.
+Later that same month, many more reels and film cans of negatives and prints also burned at Edison Studios in New York City, in the Bronx.
+On May 13, a fire at Universal Pictures' Colonial Hall "film factory" in Manhattan consumed another extensive collection.
 Yet again, on June 13 in Philadelphia, a fire and a series of explosions ignited inside the 186-square-meter (2,000-square-foot) film vault of the Lubin Manufacturing Company and quickly wiped out virtually all of that studio's pre-1914 catalogue.
 Then a second fire hit the Edison Company at another location on December 9, at its film-processing complex in West Orange, New Jersey.
-That fire, a catastrophic one, started inside a film-inspection building and caused over $7,000,000 in property damages ($ today).
+That catastrophic fire started inside a film-inspection building and caused over $7,000,000 in property damages ($ today).
 Even after film technology changed, archives of older films remained vulnerable; the 1965 MGM vault fire burned many films that were decades old.